 Insurance appraiser: This position involves evaluating claims that come into an insurance company from the angle of assessing the value of damaged property.
 He gauges the likely cost of repairing or replacing the property.
 This helps to determine whether the insurance company will pay the claim and, if so, how much the company will pay.

 This role is similar to that of an appraiser.
 Some insurance companies employ both while others might rely on one or the other.
 An adjuster typically has broader duties, however, including research such as interviewing witnesses and analyzing police reports.

 This position also entails much of the same responsibilities and duties as an adjuster or an appraiser.
 It's something like an appraiser and an adjuster rolled into one position.

 Insurance investigator: An investigator is charged with preventing and containing incidences of insurance fraud.
 This position is most commonly available with companies that insure against bodily injury, property damage, and liability.

 An agent might work for either the insurance company itself or for an independent insurance broker.
 It's her job to sell the company's policies to consumers.

-Underwriters evaluate the risk an insurance company is likely to take on when it issues a policy.
-Underwriters recommend appropriate premiums.
+Underwriters evaluate the risk an insurance company is likely to take on when it issues a policy and recommend appropriate premiums.